skot/bitaxe_updtrr/README.md

 - `--upload-delay`: Delay between web interface and firmware uploads in seconds (default: 5)
 - `--force`: Force update even if device firmware is already up to date
 - `--check-versions`: Only check versions without updating devices (CLI only)
+- `--discover`: Automatically discover Bitaxe devices on the network
+- `--network`: Network CIDR to scan for discovery (e.g., 192.168.1.0/24)
+- `--save-discovered`: Save discovered devices to CSV file (CLI only)
 - `--debug`: Run in debug mode (TUI only)

 ### Version Checking